Paqmind/styleguides/README.md

 #### Rule 1

 Write and style code in a language-agnostic way.
-Knowledge portability and reading / writing skills portability is a goal.
+Portability of knowledge and reading / writing skills is a goal.

 #### Rule 2